cuyu/thunderbolt100k/README.md

 1. A script to install all the prerequisites?
 2. Should we also contains the specific configuration of PL9K?
 Or, just the widgets?
+3. Check the main process is running each time the PL9K called the entry function